Chris Russell, eyes cast down

 Dec.
 8, 2014

-Around Christmas 2010, eyes cast down approached Relaxed Machinery’s Chris Russell with the idea of undertaking something new for both artists: a full-on groove album.
-The two agreed to try one piece first, and before they could even begin, they were “randomly” teamed up to do a piece for the Relaxed Machinery artists’ compilation reBOOT.
+Around Christmas 2010, I approached Relaxed Machinery’s Chris Russell with the idea of undertaking something new for both of us: a full-on groove album.
+We agreed to try one piece first, and before we could even begin, we were “randomly” teamed up to do a piece for the Relaxed Machinery artists’ compilation reBOOT.
 That first piece, Particles and Waves, was so satisfying that a full album was clearly required.
-The musicians’ energy flowed right into the Memory Palace project.
+Our energy flowed right into the Memory Palace project.

 The five pieces trace a winding path, from the ritual opening of Primitive and Prime, through Touchstone Array‘s electron crackle and the mesmerizing, non-rhythmic interlude Afterimages, into the melting pot of Somewhere the Circle Stops, which alternates odd-meter electronic rhythms with live tribal drumming.